Rasika65/GymMVC/README.md

 Database Part
 -------------------
-1)	Create Database with Name: - GYMONEDBMVC.
+1)	Create Database with Name: - GYMDB.

 2)	After Creating Database now make changes to ConnectionStrings in Web.Config Update this connectionStrings with your Own Data Source and Sql UserName and Password.